eliteraspberries/fftresize/README.md

 FFTresize consists of a package and a script.

-To install these from the source code:
+To install these from the source code,

     gunzip < FFTresize-0.4.tar.gz | tar -xf -
     cd FFTresize-0.4/
     python setup.py install

-or with pip:
+or with pip,

     pip install fftresize